Speakers

 Ambassadors

-• Ambassador of the Hashemite Kingdom of Jordan H.E.
-Ms. Lina ANNAB
+• Ambassador of the United Mexican States H.E.
+Ms. Melba Pría

 • Ambassador of the Republic of Bulgaria H.E.Ms.
 Marieta Arabadjieva